NPITX-programs/ReadFromName/.github/README.md

 # Read From Name
-this is just a generic readme for a generic program that can read from a generic file
+this is just a generic readme for a generic program that can read from a generic file.
+Not sure where the name of this came from...